mamadfrhi/ios-redux/readme.md

 - Actions dispatched based on user interaction, reflecting immediate UI changes.
 - Extensible action enumeration `ButtonAction` facilitating new features addition.
 - Decoupled View Controller logic via a `ButtonViewModel`.

+#### Bonus Features:
+- SwiftUI Compatibility: Designed to work effortlessly both with UIKit and SwiftUI
+- Animation Transitions: Implemented smooth transition animations for state changes
+- Easy Customization: The architecture of the app is thoughtfully designed with flexibility and customization in mind.
+Adjustments only require minimal updates to the reducer and the addition of new cases in the `ButtonAction` enum.
+While not every customization option has been fully implemented due to time constraints, the foundational work has been laid out to ensure that extending the button's capabilities is straightforward.

 ## Usage